Delgo: Production

 Adler recruited main crew members locally from "Savannah College of Art and Design, Georgia Tech and smaller digital outfits".
 Students from the drama department of North Atlanta High School acted out some of the scenes to create reference material for the animators.
 Adler said that their team created eight main characters, at least twenty "secondary characters", "twenty-two creatures, thirty plants, and fifty-six sets", as well as numerous background characters.
 According to Warren Grubb, Fathom's head animation director, one of the challenges with modeling the background elements was that "We couldn't even use most of the off-the-shelf systems at the time in creating the background assets because they were based on Earthly vegetation."
 The filmmakers put together kits with artwork and actual replicas of the stones used in the film to send to the actors, rather than just an offer letter.
 Once the cast had signed on, the filmmakers had to travel to where the actors were with all their equipment rather than have the actors come to them to record their voices.
 Anne Bancroft, the voice of villainess Sedessa, died in 2005, before production finished.
 On the film's end credits, the film is dedicated to her.
 Aside from the death of Bancroft, the film had several other setbacks which delayed its release.
 John Vernon, the voice of Judge Nohrin, also died in 2005, making this his final film.
 The directors acknowledge the influence of artist Roger Dean, specifically his album covers for Yes and Asia, on their backgrounds.
 A partnership with Dell provided Fathom Studios with the hardware required to render Delgo.

+In 2004, Playmates Toys revealed in an article that they planned to make Delgo merchandise, which included dolls, action figures, play sets, vehicles and toy accessories.
+Ultimately, they never followed through.

 Distribution

-Metro-Goldwyn-Mayer was originally expected to release the picture but an executive restructuring altered these plans.
+Metro-Goldwyn-Mayer was originally expected to release the picture, but an executive restructuring altered these plans.
 In addition, Kevin Foster, the president of Fathom Studios' parent company Macquarium, died of heart failure during production, causing attention to be drawn away from the film for almost a year.
 Distributor-for-hire Freestyle Releasing distributed the film to 2,160 theaters in the United States.